US preps new effort to crack down on Russian sanctions evasion

 Russia's defense ministry, however, said a fire had broken out on the missile cruiser Moskva, the flagship of its Black Sea fleet, after ammunition blew up on board, and did not mention an attack.
 Reuters was unable to verify either side's statements.

-Sullivan declined to discuss whether any senior U.S. official would soon visit Kyiv, as leaders of other countries including British Prime Minister Boris Johnson have recently done.
-He warned that fighting in Ukraine could go on for months or longer.
+Sullivan declined to discuss whether any senior US official would soon visit Kyiv, as leaders of other countries including British Prime Minister Boris Johnson have recently done. [nL2N2WB2V3] He warned that fighting in Ukraine could go on for months or longer.